sst/sst/www/docs/constructs/Function.md

 import config from "../../config";

 A replacement for the [`cdk.lambda.NodejsFunction`](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-nodejs-readme.html) that allows you to [develop your Lambda functions locally](live-lambda-development.md).
-Supports ES and TypeScript out-of-the-box.
+Supports JS, TypeScript, Python, Golang, and C#.
 It also applies a couple of defaults:

 - Sets the default memory setting to 1024MB.
 - Sets the default Lambda function timeout to 10 seconds.